Mridangam: Talam (Rhythmic Cycle)

+The total of 175 Talas comes from multiplying the number of Talas (7), Jathis (5), and Gathis (5).
+While the mathematical framework extends much deeper, professional Mridangam artists are trained to master Talam intricacies, enabling them to play spontaneously during Carnatic classical concerts.

+Thani Avarthanam

+The term “Thani Avartanam” is derived from the words “Thani,” meaning “solo,” and “Avartanam,” referring to a recurring rhythmic cycle.
+This section of a Carnatic concert takes place after the completion of the centerpiece, usually following the Kalpanaswara segment—a melodic improvisation by the vocalist and violinist.
+During the Thani Avartanam, the percussionists perform in order: the Mridangam, Kanjira (a single-handed drum that complements the Mridangam), and Ghatam (a clay percussion instrument that also complements the Mridangam).
+The rhythmic cycle is repeated through a variety of intricate patterns (jathis) until it reaches the koraippu, where all the artists play together in a grand finale before the main performer resumes from where they left off.
+While the actual Thani Avartanam portion is not limited to just these three percussion instruments, this is the case in most Carnatic concerts.

 Modern usage

 Today the mridangam is most widely used in Carnatic music performances.
 These performances take place all over Southern India and are now popular all over the world.
-As the principal rhythmic accompaniment (pakkavadyam), the mridangam has a place of utmost importance, ensuring all of the other artists are keeping their timing in check while providing support to the main artist.
-One of the highlights of a modern Carnatic music concert is the percussion solo (thani avarthanam), where the mridangam artist and other percussionists such as kanjira, morsing, and ghatam vidwans exchange various complex rhythmic patterns, culminating in a grand finale where the main artist resumes where he or she left off.
+As the principal rhythmic accompaniment (pakkavadyam), the mridangam has a place of utmost importance, ensuring all of the other artists maintain rhythm while providing support to the main artist.
+One of the highlights of a modern Carnatic music concert is the percussion solo (thani avarthanam), where the mridangam artist and other percussionists such as kanjira, morsing, and ghatam vidwans exchange various complex rhythmic patterns based on a specific talam of choice, culminating in a grand finale where the main artist resumes where he or she left off.

 Mridangam is used as an accompanying instrument in Yakshagana Himmela (orchestra) where it is called the maddale.
 However, the mridangam used in Yakshagana is markedly different in structure and acoustics from the ones used in Carnatic music.

+While the instrument itself may seem in itself to be specific to Carnatic music, it has universal application to all types of music globally which is clearly shown through its uses in areas such as fusion band groups and cinema orchestra.

 Significant players of the mridangam in modern times are T. K. Murthy, Dandamudi Ram Mohan Rao, T. V. Gopalakrishnan, Umayalpuram K. Sivaraman, Vellore G. Ramabhadran, T S Nandakumar, Karaikudi Mani, Trichy Sankaran, Mannargudi Easwaran, Yella Venkateswara Rao, Srimushnam V. Raja Rao, and Thiruvarur Bakthavathsalam, who have been playing and advancing the technique for decades.